protoEvangelion/portfolio/src/notes/Algos/data-structures.md

 - **Perfect Binary Tree**
   - both full and complete

-##### Min Heap

-- root is minimum node
-- complete binary tree (rightmost on leaf level don't have to be filled)
-- Two methods:
-  1. `insert`
-    - insert element at bottom rightmost spot even if smaller
-    - then rebalance the tree by bubbling up the node to where it will be in its proper min location
-  2. `extractMin`
-    -

 #### AVL Tree

 > AVL search trees help maintain fast lookups which is the main strength of BSTs